8 UFC Fighters Sponsored By Monster Energy

 Donald “Cowboy” Cerrone has been a long-standing popular fighter with UFC fans.
 His rugged exterior and Cowboy-related hobbies make him a hit with practically the whole state of Texas.

-His career has been long, and he has faced many of the greats in his era.
-It makes him a worthy sponsorship in the eyes of Monster Energy, especially since his extra hobbies are also connected with Monster Energy, like dirt bikes and rally driving.
+It made him a worthy sponsorship in the eyes of Monster Energy, especially since his extra hobbies, like dirt bikes and rally driving, are also connected with Monster Energy.

-How Much Does Monster Energy Pay UFC Fighters?
+How much does Monster Energy pay UFC fighters?

 Monster Energy pays their directly sponsored fighters anywhere between $5,000 and $10,000 per month.
-This sponsorship requires fighters’ to be publicly seen wearing Monster clothing and, most importantly, holding their Monster Energy drink at the end of a fight.
+This sponsorship requires fighters to be publicly seen wearing Monster clothing and, most importantly, holding their Monster Energy drink at the end of a fight.

-When Did Monster Sponsor UFC?
+When did Monster sponsor UFC?

 Monster Energy began sponsoring the UFC in 2015 and has since renewed the partnership in 2018 and 2021.
 At each renewal, directly sponsored fighters have changed, but the relationship has grown stronger, with Dana White stating how happy he is about it.